A rapid low-background assay of $^{210}$Pb in archaeological lead: Archaeological Pb as background source

 Whenever $^{210}$Pb is embedded in a detector, it induces different types of background signatures (see Fig.~\ref{210Pb_scheme}):

-\begin{itemize} \item $^{210}$Pb decays via $\beta^-$ emission with an endpoint energy of 63~keV.
-This decay channel represents one of the most relevant background sources for experiments operating at low energy thresholds, such as those searching for DM or aiming at the observation of SN neutrinos via nuclear recoils.
+\begin{itemize} \item $^{210}$Pb decays via $\beta^-$ emission with an endpoint energy of 63~keV \cite{lnhb_lara}.
+This decay channel represents one of the most relevant background sources for experiments operating at low energy thresholds, such as those searching for DM or aiming at the observation of SN neutrinos via nuclear recoils \cite{darkmatter, neutrinos}.
 The $\beta^-$ decay can populate an excited state of $^{210}$Bi at 46~keV, which subsequently de-excites by emitting a 46~keV $\gamma$ ray before reaching the ground state.

 \item $^{210}$Bi decays through a $\beta^-$ channel with an endpoint energy of 1.16~MeV.
-The emitted energetic electron can produce bremsstrahlung radiation as well as X-rays with energies up to about 90~keV while traversing the detector volume.
+The emitted energetic electron can produce bremsstrahlung radiation as well as X-rays with energies up to about 90~keV while traversing the detector volume \cite{orrell2016assay, knoll2010radiation}.

-\item $^{210}$Po decays by emitting a 5.3~MeV $\alpha$ particle, which constitutes a relevant background for neutrinoless double--beta decay ($0\nu\beta\beta$) experiments~\cite{Clemenza:2011zz}.
+\item $^{210}$Po decays by emitting a 5.3~MeV $\alpha$ particle, which constitutes a relevant background for neutrinoless double--beta decay ($0\nu\beta\beta$) experiments~\cite{Clemenza:2011zz, Laubenstein:2020rbe}.
 This decay also represents a direct background source for experiments searching for DM.
 In addition, due to their short range, $\alpha$ particles can induce ($\alpha$,n) reactions in low--$Z$ elements present in contaminated materials, leading to the production of neutrons.
 Neutrons are a particularly dangerous background, as they deposit energy through nuclear recoils, thereby mimicking the expected DM signal.
 Furthermore, neutrons produced via ($\alpha$,n) reactions can activate surrounding materials, resulting in an additional increase of the background. \end{itemize}

-Due to its relatively short half--life (22.3~y), $^{210}$Pb is typically measured using radiometric techniques:
+Due to its relatively short half--life (22.3~y), $^{210}$Pb is typically measured using radiometric techniques \cite{Laubenstein:2020rbe}:

-\begin{itemize} \item Direct $\gamma$ counting of the 46~keV photon emitted in 4.25\% of $^{210}$Pb decays.
+\begin{itemize} \item Direct $\gamma$ counting of the 46~keV photon emitted in 4.25\% of $^{210}$Pb decays \cite{heusser2006low, Laubenstein:2020rbe}.
 This technique suffers from several limitations, primarily the low branching ratio of the $\gamma$ transition and its low energy, which enhances self--absorption in the sample and results in a reduced detection efficiency for high--purity germanium (HPGe) detectors.
+Therefore, it is necessary to use kg--scale samples and custom--made facilities able to accommodate large, heavy samples to achieve sensitivities of $\sim$ Bq/kg\cite{alessandrello1991measurements, heusser2006low}.